 Students will be assessed throughout the course of the year using informal class assessments.
 A formal End of Year exam will also take place in the year.
-The Assessment Calendar for Year 7 provides a summary of the class assessments that will take place during Year 7 in each subject area over the course of the year.
+An Assessment calendar is sent out to the parents of Year 7 at the start of the year and this provides a summary of the class assessments that will take place during Year 7 in each subject area over the course of the year.
 Please refer to this so that you can support your child in preparing for these informal class assessments and formal end of year assessments.